lalita-tiwari/email-security-check/README.md

-DKIM SPF Verification Tool
+#  DKIM SPF Verification Tool

-Description of Tool: This is a tool to validate a raw email message for DKIM & SPF check verification.
+### Description of Tool:
+This is a tool to validate a raw email meassage for DKIM & SPF verification.
-The tool is written on NodeJs Express framework which internally utilizes Python to run dkimpy & pyspf commands.
+This is written on NodeJs Express framework which internally utilizes Python to run dkimpy & pyspf commands.
 The tool is tested on macos using Webstorm, also tested using standalone npm start.

-The Problem and initial approach: Initially I was trying to validate DKIM by reading 4 header values: b = Signature bh = Email hash and by obtaining the public_key from dig [s header]._domainkey.[d header]. txt +nostats +noquestion
+### The Problem and initial approach:
+Initially I was trying to validate DKIM by reading 4 header values:
+- b = Signature
+- bh = Email hash
+and by obtaining the public_key from
+- dig [s header]._domainkey.[d header]. txt +nostats +noquestion

-I tried a lot to use this public key to validate the signature, but it never worked: openssl dgst -sha256 -verify public_key -signature b bh This is the same case with SPF I was able to pull the hashes: dig +short -t txt [d header] but again was not able to verify it against the public key.
+I tried a lot to use this public key to validate the signature, but it never worked: openssl dgst -sha256 -verify public_key -signature b bh This is the same case with SPF, I was able to pull the hashes: dig +short -t txt [d header] but again was not able to verify it against the public key.

-Final Solution:
+### Final Solution:
-So ultimately I changed my approach to use python packages, Below is the description how this app works:
+So, ultimately I changed my approach to use python packages, Below is the description how this app works:

 1. On initialization app.js installs the python packages if not already present: const shell = require('shelljs')